- Provide access to textbooks and many course resources through a mobile-friendly app and directly through Moodle.

 What changes might be applicable?

-NOTE: A change to the EFC could result in a change of eligibility for need-based awards.
+NOTE: A change to the SAI could result in a change of eligibility for need-based awards.
 However, it is NOT guaranteed.
 Possible changes include:

 - Loss or change of employment